Job Interview Types

 Interviewers may try to test your nerve to see how you handle yourself under pressure.
 The interview may start out in a relaxed fashion with standard questions being posed, then the interviewer may change tack to launch into a hostile assault, for example, 'So you failed your A-levels, what makes you think you can handle the pace at our company?'
 You should be prepared for this and when it comes don't take it personally.
 Calmly answer each question as it comes.

 Always ask questions because this demonstrates your prior research and interest in the job, except questions about salary or benefits unless the interviewer broaches the subject first.
-Check an article on salary interview question.
+Check an article on salary interview questions.

 Other Job Interview Types Info